mmbman/Katagiri/index.md

 Dainin Katagiri Roshi was one of the prominent Zen Masters who brought Zen Buddhism from Japan to the United States.
 This website carefully transcribes his dharma talks as an aid to the study of Soto Zen Buddhism.
 [About This Site](about)

-The [Talk Summaries](summaries) page lists just the talks that have been transcribed, along with a brief summary written by Kikan.

-The [List of Talks](list) list the talks that are present in the [online audio archive](https://www.mnzencenter.org/audio-archive-project.html), with links to the talks that have been transcribed.
-There are many Katagiri Roshi talks that are not reflected on this list, because they are not yet in the online audio archive.
+The [**Talk Summaries**](summaries) page lists just the talks that have been transcribed, along with a brief summary written by Kikan.
+The [**List of Talks**](list) lists the talks that are present in the [online audio archive](https://www.mnzencenter.org/audio-archive-project.html), with links to the talks that have been transcribed.
+There are many Katagiri Roshi talks that are not reflected on this list because they are not yet in the online audio archive.

 ## Talk Series